 CircleCI-only.
 Obviously.
 If you’re on GitHub Actions or Jenkins, this server is irrelevant.
 But the approach — diagnostic-first tooling with flaky test detection and resource optimization — is something every CI/CD MCP server should learn from.

-Moderate adoption.
-84 stars for an official vendor server is low.
+Flat adoption.
+84 stars for an official vendor server, unchanged in 30 days.
 CircleCI has a smaller market share than GitHub Actions or Jenkins, which limits the audience.

-zereight/gitlab-mcp (1,400 stars, MIT) is the dominant community GitLab MCP server, now at v2.1.2 (April 18, 2026).
+zereight/gitlab-mcp (1,500 stars, MIT) is the dominant community GitLab MCP server, now at v2.1.12 (May 17, 2026).
 It covers far more than CI/CD — merge requests, issues, repositories, branches, projects, labels, releases, users — but includes a dedicated pipeline toolset.

 85+ tools across modular toolsets:

-- Work items (NEW) — GraphQL-based work item management
+• Work items — GraphQL-based work item management

-- Plus branches, projects, labels, releases, milestones, wiki, emoji reactions
+• Plus branches, projects, labels, releases, milestones, wiki, emoji reactions, code search

-GitLab also has an official MCP server (glab mcp serve) that provides 250+ tools through their CLI, with OAuth 2.0 authentication.
-The official server is still marked as experimental (“not ready for production use”) but offers the broadest tool coverage — though at a cost of ~25K context tokens.
+GitLab also has an official MCP server (glab mcp serve) providing 250+ tools with OAuth 2.0 authentication.
+Still marked experimental — not ready for production use — and carries a ~25K context token footprint that makes it impractical for many agents.

 What works well

 Toolset architecture.
-Like Salesforce’s MCP server, gitlab-mcp uses a modular toolset system.
-You can enable only the pipeline toolset if CI/CD is all you need, keeping your agent’s context focused.
+Modular toolsets mean you can enable only the pipeline toolset if CI/CD is all you need.
 Default toolsets load ~60 tools; optional toolsets (pipelines, milestones, wiki) add more.

 What doesn’t

 Community-maintained.
 Not official GitLab.
 The official server exists with 250+ tools but is still experimental.
-If GitLab’s official MCP server matures, this community server may become redundant — but the official server’s 25K token footprint makes it impractical for many agents.
+If GitLab’s official MCP server matures, this community server may become redundant.

 CI/CD is secondary.
 Pipelines are one of several optional toolsets.
 The server’s primary focus is merge requests and issues.
 The pipeline tools cover the basics but lack the diagnostic depth of CircleCI’s purpose-built server.